Relationship OCD (ROCD): Symptoms, Tips, and ERP Treatment

 What is Relationship OCD?

 Relationship OCD is also known as ROCD.
 It is a form of Obsessive-Compulsive Disorder (OCD) where the obsessions and compulsions are about their relationships.
 People with ROCD often have intrusive thoughts and doubts about their partner or the relationship.
 People with ROCD struggle with significant distress and anxiety.
+Thankfully, it is treatable with exposure and response prevention (ERP).

 Symptoms of ROCD